iris-technologies/iris-code-conventions/PHP/partials/strings.md

 ## Database queries

+### Prepared queries

-### Always use prepared queries instead of raw SQL like in the above example whenever possible and ALWAYS, ALWAYS, escape all variables.
+Always use prepared queries instead of raw SQL like and ALWAYS, ALWAYS, escape all variables.

-Use double quotes `"`.
+Use double quotes `"` for the strings.

 Always use backticks `` ` `` for column, table and database names